shaddy1234/shaddy1234/README.md

 - 🔭 I’m currently working on Personal-projects.

-- 🌱 I’m currently learning TypeScript and React Native
+- 🌱 I’m currently learning TypeScript and React Native.

 - 👯 I’m looking to collaborate on **Open source projects**